rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 ```

 The option `--E` is to save dependencies with an exact version rather than using npm's default.
-Some contracts may change over time, so it is important to set the version, because our tutorial was wrote using this especific version.
+> Some contracts may change over time, so it is important to set the version.
+This tutorial was written using the specific version gotten when we ran the `truffle version` command above.

 ![openzeppelin install](/assets/img/tutorials/create-a-token/image-08.png)